Troubleshooting

 Mongo Container Restarting

-If your Mongo container is constantly restarting when checking sudo docker ps
+If your Mongo container is constantly restarting when checking sudo docker ps then check the logs with sudo docker logs mongo

 If you see a message similar to the below you will need to downgrade the Mongo image to a version prior to 5.0 if your CPU does not support AVX.